soxmonitor/khinsider_mass_downloader_script/README.md

    ![Screenshot](https://github.com/user-attachments/assets/b63e9179-e46f-4c89-8184-ba749bb264b8)

-6. Then, another window will pop up asking which format of music you want: MP3 or FLAC.
-Note that some albums only provide MP3 format, so it will raise an error if you try to download FLAC in this situation.
+6. Then, another window will pop up asking which format of music you want: MP3 or FLAC or WAV.
+Note that some albums only provide MP3 format, so it will raise an error if you try to download FLAC or WAV in this situation.
 7. Congratulations!
 The download process has started!
 If you encounter any errors that you can't figure out, file an issue.